Skip to main content

 Frequently asked questions

-- The same day.
-Once you complete the short quiz at the end of the course, your certificate is issued immediately for you to download and print.
+The same day.
+Once you complete the course and pass the final exam — 20 questions drawn from a larger question pool, with a 75% pass mark and unlimited retries, each retry drawing a fresh set of questions — your certificate is issued immediately for you to download and print.